PUT-JUG/lab-tasfrs/src/Node creation and message processing.md

 ## Nodes in different programming languages

 [ROS2 Client Libraries](https://docs.ros.org/en/humble/Concepts/About-ROS-2-Client-Libraries.html) is an API that, allows users to implement ROS code.
-Using `Client Libraries`, code developers gain access to concepts such as nodes, themes, services, etc. The `Client Libraries` are available in a variety of programming languages, allowing users to write ROS code in the language that best suits their application.
+Using `Client Libraries`, code developers gain access to concepts such as nodes, topics, services, etc. The `Client Libraries` are available in a variety of programming languages, allowing users to write ROS code in the language that best suits their application.
 For example, you may want to write visualization tools in Python because it speeds up prototyping, while efficient nodes can be implemented in C++.

 Sample template for creating an object node for C++ language: